MattePalte/Bugs-Quantum-Computing-Platforms/README.md

 ## Reproducibility of Paper Analysis

-The notebook [Reproducibility_of_Paper_Analysis.ipynb](notebooks/Reproducibility_of_Paper_Analysis.ipynb) contains all the required steps to reproduce all the main paper's results in terms of diagrams and tables.
+The notebook [Reproducibility_of_Paper_Analysis.ipynb](notebooks/Reproducibility_of_Paper_Analysis.ipynb) contains all the required steps to reproduce all the main paper's results in terms of plots and tables.

 **Hardware and Software Setup**